awslabs/players-behaviors-dataset-generator/CONTRIBUTING.md

 git log <last_tag>..HEAD --oneline
 ```

+2. Change the package version in the [setup.py](setup.py) file.

-2. Commit the [CHANGELOG.md](CHANGELOG.md) file and push it to the origin
+3. Commit the [CHANGELOG.md](CHANGELOG.md) file and push it to the origin

 ```
 git add -A